Oscar-Kwan/themoviedb-reactnative/README.md

 # themoviedb-reactnative
 The MovieDB React-Native Challenge

-Find a directory you'd like to clone the repository, and run the following command.
+Find a directory you'd like to clone the repository into, and run the following command.

 `git clone https://github.com/Oscar-Kwan/themoviedb-reactnative.git `